Drive sales on autopilot with ecommerce-focused features

 Sender runs email and SMS marketing from a single dashboard where you build campaigns, set up automation workflows, and track performance across both channels.

-The WordPress plugin displays signup forms and popups on your site while syncing subscribers to Sender’s platform.
+This WordPress email marketing plugin displays signup forms and popups on your site while syncing subscribers to Sender’s platform.
 You get abandoned cart recovery, welcome series, and post-purchase sequences as pre-built workflows ready to activate.

 Why choose it?